 ViFX partners with VMware to drive software defined enterprise in NZ

-The two companies claim they can give local businesses the edge in their IT infrastructure by delivering the software defined data centre, which can speed up the time to value for a company’s applications, significantly reduce IT spend and put the right technology and capability in place to increase the focus on innovation.
+The two companies claim they can give local businesses the edge in their IT infrastructure by delivering the software defined data center, which can speed up the time to value for a company's applications, significantly reduce IT spend and put the right technology and capability in place to increase the focus on innovation.

 James Knapp, ViFX chief technology officer and cloud architect, says every conceivable industry is being confronted with customer-facing digitalisation, as new technology arises and traditional barriers are broken down.

 However, ViFX says IT innovation is hindered by complex IT environments and legacy systems, along with data centers that ‘simply can't keep up with the changing demands of today's business climate'.

 ViFX says technology has now advanced to the point where any domain of IT infrastructure – compute, networking and storage – is entirely serviceable with a layer of software.

 “Working closely with our customers, we know that it is increasingly important for businesses to deliver IT services rapidly, in an agile manner, and to be able to respond to customer demands quickly,” Knapp says.

 “The role of the software defined data center is to support businesses as they pivot, provide new services or change the construction of their services.